ringcentral/ringcentral-api-docs/docs/active_call_control_quick_start.md

     }
   }
 ```
+You will be using the "telephonySessionId" and "partyId" to control Active calls using Call Control API.

 ## Telephony/sessions aka CSN
 **Limitations**: Alpha solution, which is going to be amended in Release 10.3.
 The main limitation is non-optimal subscription logic, i.e. notification won't be delivered in the following scenarios: